Covid 19 - Advice for the clinically extremely vulnerable

 CEV and vaccinations

-You should already have been offered your first dose of the vaccine.
+You should already have been offered two doses and a booster dose of the vaccine.

 If this hasn’t happened, you should contact your doctor to arrange as soon as possible.

 Please also note that having the vaccine means you should be protected against the worst effects of Covid 19, but you should still undertake Covid 19 tests especially to manage periods of high risk.